votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 VOTCA uses ``clang-format`` to format the code, code that is not properly formatted is automatically rejected.
 The style files can be found in each repo.
-If you have a version ``>7.1`` of ``clang-format`` you can just run ``make format`` and your code is formatted.
+If you have a version ``>7.1`` of ``clang-format`` you can just run ``make format`` and your code will be formatted.
 For an even more automated version, see `VOTCA dev-tools <#votca-dev-tools>`__

 VOTCA dev-tools